tibbsa/mathtext/README.md

 # mathtext
-A tool to translate a specialized text-based representation of mathematical material into LaTeX (for printing) and formatted braille
+A tool to translate a specialized text-based representation of mathematical material into LaTeX (for printing) and formatted braille.